-9. Prerequisite Course Requirements (20 credit hours)
+8. Prerequisite Course Requirements (minimum of 29 credit hours)

-- Microbiology: 3 4 credit hour course or equivalent - Organic Chemistry/Biochemistry with Lab: 3-4 credit hour course or equivalent - Human Anatomy & Physiology with Lab: 7-8 credit hours or equivalent - o -OR- - Human Anatomy (with lab) 4 credit hours - Human Physiology 3-4 credit hours - Note: Combined Anatomy and Physiology courses are acceptable if they total a minimum of 7 credit hours and include a lab component. - Statistics: 3 credit hour course or equivalent - Psychology: 3 credit hour course or equivalent - Medical Terminology: 1 semester credit hour or an online certification course - To fulfill the prerequisite requirement, a minimum final course grade of "C" is required for all applicable courses.
+- General Biology with Lab: 4 credit hours or equivalent - General Chemistry with Lab: 4 credit hours or equivalent - Microbiology: 3 4 credit hour course or equivalent - Organic Chemistry/Biochemistry with Lab: 4 credit hour course or equivalent - Human Anatomy & Physiology with Lab: 7-8 credit hours or equivalent - -OR- - Human Anatomy (with lab) 4 credit hours - Human Physiology 3-4 credit hours - Note: Combined Anatomy and Physiology courses are acceptable if they total a minimum of 7 credit hours and include a lab component. - Statistics: 3 credit hour course or equivalent - Psychology: 3 credit hour course or equivalent - Medical Terminology: 1 semester credit hour or an online certification course

+- To fulfill the prerequisite requirement, a minimum final course grade of "C" is required for all applicable courses.
 All prerequisite courses must be completed prior to matriculation.
 If a candidate is selected for admission with incomplete prerequisite courses, it is a provisional acceptance, and the student must provide proof of successful completion of the courses prior to matriculation. - Prerequisite course grades of Pass (P), Satisfactory (S), or equivalent for prerequisite courses completed during the spring and summer 2020 semesters that were converted from a letter grade to Pass/Fail or Satisfactory/Unsatisfactory due to COVID adjustments are acceptable.
-Other courses taken as Pass/Fail will not be considered as a prerequisite course fulfillment.

-Due to the intense nature of the program, science prerequisite courses that have been completed greater than seven years ago should be repeated prior to matriculating into the program.
+Other courses taken as Pass/Fail will not be considered as a prerequisite course fulfillment. - Due to the intense nature of the program, science prerequisite courses that have been completed greater than seven years ago should be repeated prior to matriculating into the program.

-10. Required Admissions Application Packet Components
+9. Required Admissions Application Packet Components